chili-publish/grafx-documentation/docs/GraFx-Studio/guides/actions/example-currency/index.md

 The part starting with double "//" are comments, to give info to your future self, or colleague Template Designers working on the script.

-A JavaScript list variable "currency" is defined to hold the value of the Variable in the document, and is converted to a string (series of characters).
+A JavaScript variable **currency** is defined to hold the value of the "Currency" variable in the template, converted to a string (series of characters).

-A series of if-then-else statements runs through the possible options, and sets the value of the Variable **displayCurrency" to the relevant currency symbol.
+A series of if-then-else statements run through the possible options, and set the value of the Variable **displayCurrency** to the relevant currency symbol.

 ### The result

-When the end-user changes the value of the variable Currency, the currency symbol used in the Smart Tempalte is updated.
+When the end-user changes the value of the variable Currency, the currency symbol used in the Smart Template is updated.